ianchanning/neural-network-js/tutorial/slides.tex.md

 }
 ```

-# I want to average the metric across all examples
+# Average the metric across all examples

 Sum using the `reduce` function and then divide by the length